home

 Province

-Fairmount Park bordering Wissahickon Creek.
-This is a great place to see early
+bordering Wissahickon Creek.
+This is a great place to

-Paleozoic metamorphic rocks; the best outcrops are on the hiking trail along
+see early Paleozoic metamorphic rocks; the best outcrops are on the hiking trail

-the east side of the creek.
-These rocks were originally sediments deposited in
+along the east side of the creek.
+These rocks were originally sediments

-the shallow Iapetus Ocean covering Pennsylvania in the late Precambrian,
+deposited in the shallow Iapetus Ocean covering Pennsylvania in the late

-Cambrian, and Ordovician (roughly 600 to 460 million years ago).
-When
+Precambrian, Cambrian, and Ordovician (roughly 600 to 460 million years ago).

-compacted, these materials formed clay-rich sedimentary rocks (for instance,
+When compacted, these materials formed clay-rich sedimentary rocks (for

 In the Ordovician Period, the eastern edge of

-orogeny.
-A mountain belt formed northeast of Pennsylvania, but metamorphism and
+called the Taconic orogeny.
+A mountain belt formed northeast of Pennsylvania,

-deformation also occurred in the state.
-The seafloor sedimentary rocks were
+but metamorphism and deformation also occurred in the state.
+The seafloor

-appearance.
-Other outcrops demonstrate that the rocks experienced stresses
+dark red, translucent appearance.
+Other outcrops demonstrate that the rocks

 Resources: